Emamezi/EdgeLedger/README.md

 # EdgeLedger
-Simple website exploring the concept of flexbox and media queries
+Simple website exploring the concept of flexbox and media queries for responsiveness